ayushhhthakur/Vibe/README.md

-# MySpotifyClone: Open-Source Spotify Clone
+# Vibe: Open-Source Spotify Clone

 MySpotifyClone is an open-source project that replicates some of Spotify's features using HTML, CSS, and JavaScript.
 It offers an intuitive interface for music playback, playlist management, and a music streaming experience similar to Spotify.